Presenting Jesus as fact; why it isn’t a problem

 “You say you want to explore the myths, yet present Christ as a fact.
 This is a bit disingenuous because although Jesus possibly existed, there is zero proof he did from a context where every individual was documented.
 It’s why Mary and Joseph were in Bethlehem.
 The concept of the Christus is dogmatic, thus by definition a myth.” `Chris

-One of those misunderstandings was that the Romans were these excellent record keepers.
+One of those misunderstandings was that the Romans were excellent record keepers.
 It’s one of those historical “facts” everyone knows.
 Yet, when it came to Jesus, virtually no one outside of his followers mentioned him.
 There were no records for vast portions of his life, and much of the outside world seemed to have ignored him.

 For me, this was always a convincing argument.
-It appears to make sense, and as a militant atheist, it was clear evidence Christianity was a farce.
+It appears to make sense, and as a militant atheist, it was clear evidence that Christianity was a farce.
 But it’s an idea that doesn’t hold up to much scrutiny.
 With just the tiniest bit of pushback, it all falls down.

 Even when the Jewish world was torn asunder with the destruction of the Temple in Jerusalem, not a peep was made.
 An event that fundamentally changed Judaism was hardly mentioned by anyone.

 And what must be realized is that confirming that Jesus existed does not mean anything other than that.
 One can dismiss the supernatural when it comes to Jesus, as we do with many other historical figures.
 One can reject the miraculous, while still being certain that Jesus was a historical figure.
-One can even find the value in the teachings of Jesus, while remaining an atheist.
-Simply, one does not have to accept Jesus as Christ while accepting Jesus existed.
+One can even find the value in the teachings of Jesus while remaining an atheist.
+Simply, one does not have to accept Jesus as Christ while accepting that Jesus existed.

 Are the virgin birth stories mythology?
 One can take that view but still see the importance they convey; that they signify that Jesus was special.
 That he was destined to do great things.
 Many scholars read it as just that, comparing it to other miraculous birth stories of historical individuals.